 Centres for Research-based Innovation

-NTNU hosts six Centres for Research-based Innovation
+NTNU hosts seven Centres for Research-based Innovation

 To provide a research and technology platform for the creation and development of smart, cost effective, safe and environmentally friendly structures and products through multi-scale testing, modelling and simulation.

 CIUS – Center for innovative ultrasound solutions for health care, maritime, and oil & gas industries